bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 supplied renderer.

-It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
+It is also often useful to limit the number of elements that can be drawn.
+For example, when specifying a specific number of regions of interest.
-Using the ``num_objects`` property, we can ensure that once the limit has been reached the oldest patch/multi-line will be popped off the queue to make space for the new patch/multi-line being added.
+Using the ``num_objects`` property, you can ensure that once the limit has been reached the oldest patch/multi-line will be popped off the queue to make space for the new patch/multi-line being added.